gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/05 - Deuteronomy.md

 1. Following the Lord is wise and good.
 Moses prophesy an apostasy that will lead to Israel being scattered among the rival nations, but if they obey God again, as He is merciful, He will forgive them.
 2. Reason for the graven image commandment (Dt 4:15-16): *“Since you saw no form, …”*.
 Thus, the Incarnation changes this.
 3. Didn’t understand the cities of Dt 4:41-43.
+# Chapter 5
+**Key themes:**
+1. Repeats the telling of the Ten Commandments, and how the people asked Moses to be a mediator between them and the Lord.